 How to Become an OBGYN in 5 Steps

-Research what it takes to become an OBGYN or an obstetrician/gynecologist.
-Learn about education, training and licensure requirements to find out if this is the career for you.
-Schools offering Health Science degrees can also be found in these popular choices.
+How long does it take to become an OBGYN?
+Research what it takes to pursue this career.
+Learn about education, training, and licensure requirements to find out if this is the career for you.

-Experts in female anatomy and physiology, OBGYNs work exclusively with women to provide care related to the reproductive system and pregnancy.
+Experts in female anatomy and physiology, OBGYNs or obstetrician/gynecologists work exclusively with women to provide care related to the reproductive system and pregnancy.
+They perform routine tests and check-ups on women to make sure their reproductive organs are healthy and working properly.
+They also work with pregnant women and provide care throughout their pregnancy and also deliver babies.
+Some OBGYNs may work exclusively with older women who are going through hormonal changes and menopause.
 The following chart provides an overview about becoming an OBGYN.

 |Degree Required||Doctor of Medicine (M.D.)|